Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 Macleod’s The Execution Channel visible.
 But Flashback

-distinguishes itself for the manner in which it realizes an extreme right-wing
+distinguishes itself for the manner in which it realizes a paranoid view to American foreign policy - the worst case scenario.
+Whether the reader

-interprets the politics as Simmons’ own is their choice, as what is presented
+interprets the politics as Simmons’ own is their choice, as regardless, what is presented

 is a scary vision of a US where drugs and guns run rampant, and normal, quiet